Apple Charoset

 This post may contain affiliate links which won’t change your price but will share some commission.

-There are different varieties of charoset, but it’s basically a salad of fruit and nuts that’s traditionally eaten during the Seder meal.
-Some versions of charoset are in the form of a paste, but we made a chunkier version with a base of apples and dates.
-This is popular with adults and kids alike.
-Even though we aren’t Jewish, I’ll be making this again!
+There are different varieties of charoset, but it’s basically a salad of fruit and nuts.
+Some versions of charoset are in the form of a paste, but I like this chunkier apple charoset with a base of apples, medjool dates, and pistachio nuts.

 Apple Charoset